openequella/openequella.github.io/equella-tools/bulkUploadingKalturaVideosToEquella.md

 Kaltura's API.
 2. Export the Kaltura metadata
-Kaltura will automatically assign an ID and thumbnail URL to each uploaded video and these are needed by EQUELLA.
+Kaltura will automatically assign an ID and thumbnail URL to each uploaded video and these are needed by openEQUELLA.
 You can write your own program that uses Kaltura's API to export the Kaltura metadata.
 Or you can export the Kaltura metadata using Kaltura's metadata dump tool

 Select Download Metadata.
 This will generate an Excel spreadsheet with a row per video.
 There are many columns but the most important ones are "id", "name" and "thumbnailURL":

-3. Add Corresponding EQUELLA Attachments
+3. Add Corresponding openEQUELLA Attachments

-Either by using the EBI (see next section) or a custom program that utilizes EQUELLA's APIs produce an attachment element for each row in the Kaltura metadata dump
+Either by using the EBI (see next section) or a custom program that utilizes openEQUELLA's APIs produce an attachment element for each row in the Kaltura metadata dump

-The value for kalturaServer should be the same for all the attachments and can be retrieved from your EQUELLA Settings.
+The value for kalturaServer should be the same for all the attachments and can be retrieved from your openEQUELLA Settings.

-If you intend to create attachments in EQUELLA by writing a custom program or script then The specified item was not found. may be useful.
-It has information about how attachments and metadata relate in EQUELLA.
+If you intend to create attachments in openEQUELLA by writing a custom program or script then The specified item was not found. may be useful.
+It has information about how attachments and metadata relate in openEQUELLA.

 ## Using EBI to Upload Kaltura Metadata
 After performing the Kaltura metadata dump form a CSV with a column from metadata/kalturaattachments/uuid and set the column as a "Custom Attachments" datatype in the EBI